How Dummy Tickets Work for Visa Applications in 2025

 If you’re in a rush, many services offer express delivery.
 That can bump the cost up to $20–$30.
 Add-ons like hotel bookings, travel insurance, or including an e-ticket number can raise the price closer to $40 or even $50.

 Some providers also offer bundle packages, where you get your flight reservation, hotel proof, and even insurance documents—all at once.
 These are often worth the extra few dollars because you don’t need to chase multiple services.
+For UK Standard Visitor visas, a $25 bundle with hotel proof covers all bases for under $50 total.

 Just be cautious of anything claiming to offer a “free dummy ticket.”
 Embassies can easily spot fakes, and those free tools usually generate templates with no real reservation in any airline system.
 Submitting one could cause your visa to be delayed, or worse, denied.

 Bottom line?
 A small cost today can save you a huge headache later.
 It’s worth getting it done right the first time.
+As an official provider, we keep it transparent—no hidden fees.

 Warning Signs of Scam or Fake Dummy Ticket Services